About HPH Publishing

 To achieve the best printing quality possible, Heinrich investigated many options before settling on printers in the Far East, who use superior technology, as well as the finest papers and ink available.
 During the entire printing process Heinrich visits the printers where he personally approves every proof.
 As a consequence, HPH Publishing’s books are unmatched for their use of colour, attention to detail, binding techniques and overall finish.

 Latterly the quality of HPH’s books has been further enhanced through a specialised printing process that, amongst other things, requires the use of eight colours.
-The results have led to various local and international awards, including a gold medal in the coffee-table book category of the 2015 Independent Publisher Book Awards.
+The results have led to various local and international awards, including two gold medals in the coffee-table book category of the Independent Publisher Book Awards.

 HPH Publishing currently publishes five types of books, namely: